swannodette/logic-tutorial/README.md

 (Bob)
 ```

-There’s a couple of new things going on here.
-We’re asking who is both a man and who is fun.
+There's a couple of new things going on here.
+We use <code>run*</code>.
+This simply means we want all the answers the computer can find.
+The question itself is formulate slightly differently than before because we're asking who is a man *and* is fun.
 Now this getting interesting.
 Enter in the following:

 ```clj
 tut1=> (defrel woman x)